The Ocean of Light overcomes the ocean of darkness.

 Browse through his poems, short stories, one speculative novel

-and his philosophical musings to see the world, life, and the cosmos from a different perspective.
+and his philosophical musings to see this world, life, and the cosmos from a different perspective.

 Daniel earned his degree in Creative Writing from Cal State University, Long Beach.
 He is a former activist, American and world literature teacher, roving wanderer and explorer-- from Montana to the Middle East, casting lines out upon the turbulent waters and far shores of this troubled world.